Practicc/Rift-Archive/README.md

   # Have any builds that are not on this list?
 Submit them [here](https://forms.gle/iQsCTGjfqMEbcwHh7 "here")!

   <sub><sup>Managers of the Rift archival team are not owners of Rift, we are just aiming to keep versions of Rift safely in case anything happens to them.
-Rift is owned by Makks and developed by Makks and Jake, and Rift can be officially downloaded in the Rift [Discord server](https://discord.gg/riftfn "Discord server").</sup></sub>
+Rift is owned by Makks and developed by Makks and Jake, and Rift can be officially downloaded in the Rift [Discord server](https://discord.gg/riftfn "Discord server").Rift may be detected as a virus on some builds.
+Please note this is a false positive and can be bypassed by doing [this](https://www.youtube.com/watch?v=hDR3jRBq9pg}.</sup></sub>